SpandanMozumder/TinDog---Website/README.md

-# TinDog---Website
-Tinder for Dogs - Angela Yu
+Tinder for Dogs
+Responsive
+HTML and CSS used